 Wee ones: If you just got your 3rd pet guinea pig, how many did you have before that?

-Little kids: If 3 houses on your street have 2 guinea pigs each, and another 3 houses have just 1 each, how many guinea pigs live on your street?
-Bonus: How many more guinea pigs have a buddy than those who don’t?
+Little kids: If 3 houses on your street have 2 guinea pigs each, how many guinea pigs live on your street?
+Bonus: How many more guinea pigs would you all need to have 10 in total?

 Big kids: How many furry feet do 5,000,000 guinea pigs have?
 Bonus: Guinea pigs love carrots.
 If starting on a Sunday you give your guinea pigs carrots every 3rd day, how many times have you given them carrots when they first eat them on a Tuesday?